openHPI/xikolo-ios/README.md

 - Xcode 8.3
 - bundler: `gem install bundler`

-The following tools will be install via bundler:
+The following tools will be installed via bundler:
 - [CocoaPods](https://cocoapods.org/)
 - [fastlane](https://fastlane.tools/)

-The following tools will be install via cocoapods:
+The following tools will be installed via cocoapods:
 - [BartyCrouch](https://github.com/Flinesoft/BartyCrouch)

 ### How to get started